MattReddick/MattReddick/README.md

 <div align="center">
-<h2> Hello there, I'm Matt Reddick</h2>
+<h2> Hello there!
+I'm Matt Reddick</h2>
 </div>

+---

 <div align="left">
 <h3> About Me</h3>

-💡 &nbsp;I love to learn about all new technologies and solve complex puzzles involving logic.\
+💡 &nbsp;I love to learn about new technologies and solve complex puzzles involving logic.\
 🎓 &nbsp;I'm currently studying Computer Science at the University of California, Santa Barbara.\
 ✉️ &nbsp;You can shoot me an email at matthewreddick@ucsb.edu!
-I'll try to respond as soon as I can.
+I'll respond as soon as I can.
 </div>

+---

 <div align="left">
 <h3> Tech Stack</h3>